SamP923/Video-Game_3DPlatformer/README.md

 3. Create a background or depth for when the player falls off of the main platform.
 4. Add a screen that explains movement and controls (and also make the exploitation of the movement system more obvious)
 5. Add a storyline for the cube adventurer
+6. Allow the user to control the view of the camera using the mouse